-The cumulative net societal benefits illustrated above include the monetized value of climate and public health benefits resulting from reduced GHG, NOx, and PM emissions in the state, including up to 216 to 236 fewer premature deaths and 205 to 225 fewer hospital visits from breathing polluted air.
+The cumulative net societal benefits illustrated above include the monetized value of climate and public health benefits resulting from reduced GHG, NOx, and PM emissions in the state, including up to 85 to 93 fewer premature deaths and 80 to 86 fewer hospital visits from breathing polluted air.
 Net societal benefits also include net cost savings to LDV owners from operating ZEVs and savings to all residential and commercial electricity customers due to lower electric rates made possible by the additional electricity sales for electric vehicle charging.
-Between the different scenarios, by 2050 annual vehicle cost savings for Colorado vehicle owners are estimated to be \$3.7 billion.4
+Between the different scenarios, by 2050 annual vehicle cost savings for New Mexico vehicle owners are estimated to be \$2.5 billion.4

-Implementing ACC II will require a continued shift in the automotive industry, as development and manufacturing of light-duty internal combustion engine vehicles transitions to producing new electric and
+Implementing ACC II will require a continued shift in the automotive industry, as development and manufacturing of light-duty internal combustion engine vehicles transitions to producing new electric and plug-in hybrid vehicles.
+This change in vehicle technology will also affect the production and sale of petroleum fuels, which are replaced by increased generation and sale of electricity.
+This analysis indicates that this transition will have positive macroeconomic effects, including increased net jobs and